 This paper is concerned with lower bounds for $\scl$.
 More precisely, we will say that a group $G$ has a \emph{spectral gap} if there is a constant $\varepsilon>0$ such that any $g\in G$ with $\scl(g)>0$ has $\scl(g)\geq\varepsilon$.

 It is well-known that in any group $G$, a non-trivial commutator always has $\scl\leq\frac{1}{2}$ (because a commutator is always bounded by a torus with one boundary component).
-Hence, the best spectral gap that can occur is $\varepsilon=\frac{1}{2}$, which motivates the following definition:
+Hence, the best spectral gap that can occur when $\scl$ does not vanish on the derived subgroup is $\varepsilon=\frac{1}{2}$, which motivates the following definition:

 \begin{defi} A group $G$ is said to have a \emph{strong spectral gap} if

 \end{defi}